Without installing additional components, Studio Server is capable of generating previews for the following types of images:

 Note: Generating the images is handled by the Server plug-in named "PHP Preview and Metadata" (enabled by default).

-Support for additional image formats — such as TIFF and PSD — can be added by installing one of the following applications (see "Installation steps" below):
+Support for additional image formats — such as PDF, TIFF and PSD — can be added by installing one of the following applications (see "Installation steps" below):

 - ImageMagick.
 Free software (under the General Public License), available for all major operating systems.
+Also requires Ghostscript to render Postscript based file types such as PDF and EPS.

 Visit the ImageMagick Web site